Raufjatoi/Scenario-Based-Programming-projects/README.md

 >
 > [Personal budget tracker](https://scenario-based-programming-projects.vercel.app/)
 >
-ok its so tiring im just gonna all the in one main .html file
+ok its so tiring im just gonna add all the in one main .html file